retail-cash-flow-strategies

 Leverage inventory management software solutions.
 These solutions can instantly process large swathes of data and generate as close to a future prediction as possible.

-According to the Nation Retail Federation, 97% of customers report that the number one reason they back out from buying a product is because the payment process was too inconvenient.
+According to the National Retail Federation, 97% of customers report that the number one reason they back out from buying a product is that the payment process was too inconvenient.
 This is a vital area to work on to improve cash flow.

-Don’t run a cash and card-only business in 2024.
+Don’t run a cash and card-only business.
 Most people favor electronic payment methods like PayPal.
 Many firms opt for a completely contactless payment experience.
-Self-checkout at brick-and-mortar stores and streamlined online payments for e-commerce retailers is the way forward.
+Self-checkout at brick-and-mortar stores and streamlined online payments for e-commerce retailers are the way forward.

 Another point to focus on in payment streamlining is the possibility of an interest-free installment program.
 Trends like buy-now-pay-later, for example, are very common among the younger generations today.

-In this trend, businesses sell luxury products to customers on the terms that the payment will be collected in installments without interest.
+In this trend, businesses sell luxury products to customers on the condition that the payment will be collected in installments without interest (Checkout).
 This is a surefire way to capture a huge demographic of customers who cannot purchase products outright but can do so in installments.
 These same people will also become the dominant demographic, so businesses would do well to cater to their preferences.

 Making payments easy increases the chances of customers spending money.
 Payments start coming in quickly.
 Offering discounts when using certain payment methods is also a good plan.
 It can incentivize customers to pay on purchase rather than delivery, making cash flow into the business faster.